|

 Yes, indeed: a tea cup and saucer in a little display stand.
 Looks like a cute little jam jar or creamer there too.

-In fact, it's more likely that this photo is in one of the boys' parents' living room and this lamp was just a bit difficult to move without getting yelled at.
-So, instead, it simply becomes part of their "elegant lodge" when they play dress-up.
+In fact, it's more likely that this photo is in one of the boys' parents' living room (why else would a chair be in front of a fireplace?) and this lamp was just a bit difficult to move without getting yelled at.
+And since they've admitted that they meet in a public library (which does not have an elegant lodge room, we're quite sure), are there any other choices - except to say that this is all simply more deceit?
 You really have to wonder about these guys....

 As you read on the web about "Traditional Cosmopolitan Freemasonry" (or "Traditional Cosmopolitan Free-Masonry"), remember that this is an example of it!
 If you contribute money or time, you should plan that your efforts will be thrown into the dust bin of history within a few months and you should know that you'll NEVER be welcome in the world-wide fraternity of several millions of Masons.
 Enjoy!